Domdelacerda/MMSReplayAttack/README.md

 DOMINIC DE LA CERDA - 3/5/25

 -- CONTINUED WORK --
 In addition to the TCP handshake, two more upper layer connections must be made: a COTP connect request and an MMS associate request.
 Both connection requests can be spoofed byte-for-byte from the captured packets and require no modifications for the purposes of this attack.
 The trip packet consists of two separate MMS set data value request packets sent in sequence.
-Two packets are required because tripping the breaker is a "select before operate" command, meaning the first packet is a select statement and the second statement is the trip operation.
+Two packets are required because tripping the breaker is a "select before operate" command, meaning the first packet is a select statement and the second packet is the trip operation.
 The two packets are not the exact same as they have different item IDs and invoke IDs.
 Each set data value request requires a UTC timestamp with precision in the nanoseconds in order for object access to be granted.
 A program to spoof each requests' timestamp was configured and the attack was able to successfully trip the REF615 breaker.

+-- FILES --
+mms_trip_success.pcapng
+	> The Wireshark capture of the full attack, consisting of the TCP three-way handshake, the
+	> COTP connect request and response, the MMS associate request and response, the two MMS
+ 	> set data value requests and their responses, and the unconfirmed command termination
+  	> response indicating a successful trip.
+MMS_Replay_Finished.py
+	> The Python program to perform the full attack.
+IP addresses for the attacker and the
+ 	> server can be modified as needed.